 The public realm continues at the top of the tower.
 This is accessed directly from the ground via two panoramic lifts, with a viewing platform at level 53, the highest inhabited floor in Poland, that has uninterrupted views of Warsaw.
 Levels 49-46, contain a fully-landscaped terrace bar, overlooking the Vistula River and the dome of the Palace of Culture and Science, and restaurants and shops to enjoy the unique views on offer.

 The offices are served by two banks of high-capacity double-deck lifts, with each car serving two floors at any one time.
-With 69,000 square-metres of premium office space, the tower features large-span floorplates with three-metre clear height for open plan offices.
-The building is rated BREEAM Excellent with triple-glazed façades, conforming to the 2021 Polish Energy ratings.
+With 69,000 square metres of premium office space, the tower features large-span floorplates with three-metre clear height for open plan offices.
+The building is rated BREEAM Excellent with triple-glazed façades, conforming to 2022 Polish Energy ratings.
 Varso also features systems that help reduce energy consumption and water emissions.

 Epstein served as the Architect of Record for this project, accompanied by our colleagues, Foster + Partners, who were the design architects.